What is the Competence and Conduct Standard?

 Boards, committees or cabinets will be the first point of contact for the regulator, so make sure they have the right information to demonstrate compliance.

-No, the chartered member status alone is only applicable to CIH as a professional body and does not equate to a qualification.
-If you have chartered member status through the experiential or executive route you will still need to have, or study, a housing management qualification at the required level.
+The chartered member status alone is only applicable to CIH as a professional body and does not equate to a qualification.

 Being a CIH member will go some way in the longer term to help your organisation provide evidence to the regulator that you are committed to the overall standard and professionalism in the sector.